 - How to publish a full-color book for two bucks a copy?

 The full set of guidelines can be found here.
-They are very practical.
-Follow them, and you should be able to do everything you need to do to get your book to market.
+They are practical and easy to follow.
+They show you everything you need to do to get your book to market.

-I also have a smaller set of personal notes on the craft of writing.
+I also have a smaller set of notes on the craft of writing.